American sprinter Coleman suspended for missing doping tests - WHIZ News

 “I have never and will never use performance enhancing supplements or drugs,” Coleman wrote Tuesday.
 “I am willing to take a drug test EVERY single day for the rest of my career for all I care to prove my innocence.”

+After winning the gold medal in Doha, Coleman said he needed to be more careful to keep track of his whereabouts.

+“I haven’t been careless.
+I think I can just be more mature about it, more diligent about updating the app.
+But I mean, I think everybody in this room is not perfect.
+Everybody has made mistakes,” he said.
+“Going forward, I just try to do a better job about being more diligent about it.”

-Coleman is the latest in a string of big-name athletes hit with whereabouts charges in 2020.
+Coleman is the latest in a string of runners hit with whereabouts charges in 2020.

 The AIU filed a similar charge this month against women’s 400-meter world champion Salwa Eid Naser of Bahrain.
 She was already under investigation when she won gold in Doha last year in the fastest time since 1985.